AHallLab/KuramotoParameters/README.md

 # KuramotoParameters

-Python code for calculating the two Kuramoto parameters for measuring synchrony in oscillators
+Python code for calculating the two Kuramoto parameters for measuring synchrony in oscillators.

+We apply this method to determine oscillation synchrony in https://www.biorxiv.org/content/10.1101/2022.01.11.475783v1